QAlenium/QAlenium-mobile/README.md

 <h2 id="quick-start">Quick Start :chart_with_upwards_trend:</h2>
 Download this app in the Android/iOS app store or fork this project to do your modifications.

+### Mobile and Wearable
+We’re using Flutter (Dart language) since we’ll need to develop only once for Android, iOS, Web and Wearable platforms.

+In order to develop/test using Apple Simulator/Android Emulator, you’ll need to Install IntelliJ (or Android Studio) and setup Xcode command line tools (if a mac user):

+1. Install IntelliJ or Android studio > Preferences > Android SDK > Configure it.
+2. Install Xcode > Preferences > Locations > Select command line tools.

+> Selecting this command line tools will enable the option to run tests/develop against Simulator in IntelliJ/Android
+> Studio.
+Setting Android SDK up will enable the option to run tests/develop against Emulator  in IntelliJ/Android
+> Studio.

+### Unit testing
+All unit tests are being run against a Heroku machine as it is our PaaS.

 <br/>